piParty/plant-parenthood-be/README.md

   - "python3": "0.0.1"

 ## RAPBERRY PI CONFIGURATION AND SENSOR SETUP
-See https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up for more detailed information about setting up a Raspberry Pi 4
+- See https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up for more detailed information about installing the Raspbian OS on a Raspberry Pi 4

-### GENERAL RASPBERRY PI SET UP

-- Download the NOOBS operating system from [The Raspberry Pi NOOBS download page](https://www.raspberrypi.org/downloads/noobs/) into the root level of a formatted MicroSD card.
+  - Download the NOOBS operating system from [The Raspberry Pi NOOBS download page](https://www.raspberrypi.org/downloads/noobs/) to the root level of a formatted MicroSD card.
   - Eject the Micro SD card from your computer and insert it into the Raspberry Pi.
   - Connect a display, keyboard, mouse, and power to your Raspberry Pi.
   - Allow the device to boot into Raspbian, and complete the prompts, making sure to set a non-default password for your user.
   - Confirm the dialog asking you to update the Raspberry Pi's software.
   - Install updated software when prompted (allow adequate time for this).
   - Open a terminal from the Accessories sub-menu of the Raspberry menu.
   - Execute `sudo raspi-config` in the terminal, then navigate to `Network Options: Hostname`.
-- Enter a new name that VNC Server will use to connect to the Pi.
+  - Enter your desired Hostname.
   - Navigate to `Interfacing Options`.
   - Enable SSH - this will allow secure, remote access to your Raspberry Pi.
   - For photoresistor (light), enable SPI.
   - For Adafruit TSL-2591, enable I2C.
   - Restart the device (if you aren't prompted to do so, use `sudo reboot`).

-### SENSOR HARDWARE AND SETUP
+## SENSOR HARDWARE AND SETUP

 - Light: This setup requires the following:
   - 10KOhm resistor